niwa/interoperable_land_water_models/Examples/BMI/HelloDimr/README.md

-# Paasing arrays between programs with DIMR and data files
+# Passing arrays between programs with DIMR and data files

 ArrayBuilder and ArrayEcho are simple BMI-Compliant (mostly) programs that build and then display a 2D array.